wp-plugins/all-in-one-webmaster/readme.txt

 == Changelog ==

 = 9.0 =
-* Major Plugin Updated with all below additional options
+* Major Plugin Updated with all below additional options.
+You may need to fill all options again as this upgrade went through major design change.
 * With Popular Demand added back Header / Footer Section
 * Google Authorship Options
 * Add Favicon to your Site Option